 There are charts out there.
-And actually, UNH extension does have a chart for vegetable seedlings.
+And actually, UNH Extension does have a chart for vegetable seedlings.
 We don't have one for flowers, though.
-And what I find most helpful is actually to create my own chart, once I have my seeds in hand.
-So I have all my seed packets.
-And I'll go through and create a table and list exactly when I need to start each based on the last reasonable frost date for my area or you know, the the most last likely frost date.
+What I find most helpful is to create my own chart, once I have my seeds in hand.
+So I have all my seed packets, and I'll go through and create a table and list exactly when I need to start each based on the last reasonable frost date for my area or the last likely frost date.
 And it's going to vary from year to year.
-And it's going to vary based on the crop that you're trying to grow.
-You know, in general, let's say broccoli, cauliflower, you're probably only going to start that, at most maybe, if you're if you're trying if you're trying to just plant in the spring, maybe four to six weeks before you transplant out into the garden.
+It's going to vary based on the crop that you're trying to grow.
+In general, for let's say broccoli or cauliflower, you're probably only going to start that, if you're trying to just plant in the spring, maybe four to six weeks before you transplant out into the garden.
 But other things like those onions, those could take as much as eight to 10 weeks.
-So once once you start seeds starting it's kind of a process that just keeps rolling along through the spring.
+So once once you start seeds it's kind of a process that just keeps rolling along through the spring.
 You don't do it all at once.
-Or if you're doing it in the best possible way.
-It's more of a tapered process.
+Or if you're doing it in the best possible way, it's more of a tapered process.

 Nate Bernitz 13:39

 Interesting.
-Interesting.
-And are you starting all of your broccoli all at once?
-Or are you kind of successionally starting individual crops?
+Are you starting all of your broccoli all at once?
+Or are you successionally starting individual crops?

 Emma E 13:49

-usually with seeds starting for spring planting, I'll plant everything.
-You know, if I was growing multiple different types of broccoli, I would plant all of my broccoli seeds at once.
-If I was hoping for, you know sustained harvest, I'd probably be planting another round of seeds later on actually in in the summer, so that I could have some plants to put in the ground for a fall harvest.
+Usually with seed starting for spring planting, I'll plant everything.
+If I was growing multiple types of broccoli, I would plant all of my broccoli seeds at once.
+If I was hoping for sustained harvest I'd probably be planting another round of seeds later on, actually in the summer, so that I could have some plants to put in the ground for a fall harvest.